Your cart is empty

 Beets contain both nitrates and betalains which are proven ergogenic aids.
 Nitrates improve efficiency of exercise by reducing the energy and oxygen cost of muscle contractions.
 This improves muscle power output, endurance, strength, fatigue resistance, and blood flow (Senefeld et al., 2020).
 Betalains work similarly, and they have improved running speed by over 3% leading to a 2.9% faster time to complete a 10km race (Montenegro et al., 2017).

 Due to the curcuminoids present in turmeric, it has strong anti-inflammatory potential.
 A cornerstone of ayurvedic medicine, turmeric has been used to help alleviate joint pain, improve mood, and reduce risk for cardiovascular disease and cancer.
-Green tea helps boost metabolism and fat burning and enhance cognition.
+Matcha tea helps boost metabolism and fat burning and enhance cognition.

 References